meehirmhatrepy/MCUBE-Synthetic-Data-Generator/README.md

+Sure!
+Here is the **entire README content** in plain text format, ready to copy-paste directly into your text editor:

+---

 # MCUBE Synthetic Data Generator

 ![MCUBE Banner](./Logo.png)

 ## 🚀 Overview

-**MCUBE Synthetic Data Generator** is a state-of-the-art, minimal desktop application for creating, editing, and augmenting synthetic image datasets with polygonal annotations.
-MCUBE supports both YOLO and COCO annotation formats, and features a sleek, intuitive interface for seamless workflow.
-You can globally enhance images (brightness, contrast, saturation, sharpness), perform pixel-perfect copy/cut/paste of annotated regions, and apply advanced transformations (rotate, scale, translate) centered on each object.
-All edits and augmentations are visually consistent, ensuring your exported images and annotations are ready for robust computer vision training.
+**MCUBE Synthetic Data Generator** is a desktop application designed for creating, editing, and augmenting synthetic image datasets with polygonal annotations.
+It supports both YOLO and COCO annotation formats and offers a sleek, intuitive interface to streamline your workflow.
+You can globally adjust image properties such as brightness, contrast, saturation, and sharpness, perform pixel-perfect copy/cut/paste operations on annotated regions, and apply precise transformations (rotate, scale, translate) centered on each object.
+All edits and augmentations maintain visual consistency, ensuring your exported images and annotation files are immediately ready for use in computer vision training.

 ---

 ## ✨ Features

-- **Intuitive GUI** for image and annotation management
+* **Intuitive GUI** for seamless image and annotation management
-- **Copy/Cut/Paste** polygonal instances with pixel-perfect alignment
+* **Copy, Cut, and Paste** polygonal instances with pixel-perfect accuracy
-- **Random Variation Generator** for fast dataset augmentation
+* **Random Variation Generator** to quickly create augmented dataset samples
-- **Supports YOLO & COCO formats**
+* Supports both **YOLO** and **COCO** annotation formats
-- **Customizable cut fill color**
+* Customizable **cut fill color** options
-- **Polygon transformation controls** (rotate, scale, translate)
+* Polygon transformation controls: **rotate**, **scale**, **translate**
-- **Instant preview and annotation visualization**
+* Instant preview of edits and updated annotation visualization

 ---

 ## 🖥️ Installation

 1. **Clone the repository:**

    ```sh
    git clone https://github.com/meehirmhatrepy/MCUBE-Synthetic-Data-Generator
    cd MCUBE-Synthetic-Data-Generator
    ```

 2. **Install dependencies:**

    ```sh
    pip install -r requirements.txt
    ```

 3. **Run the application:**

    ```sh
    python app.py
    ```